 The same idea goes for a newspaper.
 If a student uses a New York Times article that reports the latest American football game, the newspaper is a primary data source.
 If you use the editorial of the New York Times that examines or analyzes a certain aspect of the football game, the newspaper becomes a secondary data source for the student’s project.

-Writing Across Cultures
+Writing across Cultures

 When you visit your home country, bring back some artifacts that capture key aspects of your culture or any artifacts that have some symbolic meanings in your culture.
 You can create a global moment both in your local classroom and on our campus by introducing your own cultures and customs.
 Your instructors will appreciate your bringing the significant objects and introducing your cultures to the class.
 Those cultural mementos can be also invaluable primary data sources for research projects in many courses that require an active inquiry into cultures, literacies, and languages.
 Also, each quarter, a variety of cultural events are arranged by the Office of Student Life and other student organizations on campus.
-You can use those artifacts to participate in the cultural events that take place on our campus (e.g. Intercultural Nights).
+You can use those artifacts to participate in the cultural events that take place on our campus (e.g. Diversity Programs).

 Quantitative Data Analysis

 If your research paper involves quantitative questions and statistical data (e.g. numbers, figures, diagrams, tables, etc.) and you are required to write up the process of your quantitative reasoning and analysis in your paper, you should visit the Quantitative Skills Center (QSC).
 Quantifying your data can be an effective way to qualify your claim and argument (See the section “Hedging/Qualifying Your Claim” for further information).
 The QSC tutors are trained to work with students on any assignments that involve quantitative reasoning and mathematical concepts.
 Their tutoring is on a drop-in basis (you don’t need to make an appointment).
 You can find further information about their services on its website (http://www.uwb.edu/qsc).